What is a payment processor? 5 important terms to know

 January 25, 2022

 Most businesses take credit card payments from their customers on a daily basis, but few think much about it.
-But as a business owner, if you don’t know what’s involved in processing card transactions, you can run into trouble when an issue comes up.
-You may even wonder, what is a payment processor?
-Here, we’ll answer that question and look at four other payment terms to know.
+But as a business owner, if you don’t know what’s involved in payment processing, you can run into trouble when an issue comes up.
+You may even wonder what is a payment processor?
+Here, we’ll answer that very question and look at four other payments processing terms to know.

 A payment processor manages the credit card transaction process by acting as the mediator between the merchant and the financial institutions involved.
-A processor can authorize transactions and works on merchants getting paid on time by facilitating the transfer of funds.
-Some processors provide equipment for card acceptance, security solutions, PCI compliance assistance, customer support, and other value added services.
+A processor can authorize credit card transactions and works to ensure merchants get paid on time by facilitating the transfer of funds.
+Some payment processing services provide equipment for card acceptance, security solutions, PCI compliance assistance, customer support and other value-added payment processing services.

-The issuer, or issuing bank, is the cardholder’s bank, which is responsible for paying the acquirer (and subsequently the merchant) for approved card transactions, and collecting payment from cardholders.
+The issuer, or issuing bank, is the cardholder’s bank, which is responsible for paying the acquirer (and subsequently the merchant) for approved credit card transactions and collecting payment from cardholders.

 PCI compliance is complex and depends on various factors.
 Some payment processors offer PCI compliance tools and assistance to their merchants.
-The type of offerings can include security check-lists, hands-on help, breach coverage, and more.
-Because PCI mandates are updated regularly, it’s a good idea to work with an experienced processor that offers a complete PCI compliance assistance program.
+The type of offerings can include security checklists, hands-on help, breach coverage and more.
+Because PCI mandates are updated regularly, it’s a good idea to work with an experienced payment processor that offers a complete PCI compliance assistance program.

 EMV chip cards have become more commonplace since the fraud chargeback liability shift that took place in October 2015.
 The liability shift placed new responsibilities on merchants for card-present fraud.
 Basically, if a business processes a chip card without using an EMV-enabled terminal, it could be held responsible for any fraud that results.